Sleep, perchance to remember – “We’ve known for a long time that sleep plays an important role in learning

 Our normal waking state of awareness when we are alert, attentive, engaged in problem solving, judgment, decision making, or focused mental activity.
 According to a 2018 MIT study: "The beta rhythm acts like a brake, controlling when to express information held in working memory and allow it to influence behavior."

-Alpha Waves: A state of deep relaxation and 'mindful' meditation leading to intuitive or 'psychic' insights.
-An interesting 2009 study suggests that our brain may produce even more alpha waves when we meditate.
+Alpha Waves: A state of deep relaxation and 'mindful meditation' leading to intuitive or 'psychic' and 'clarivoyant' insights.
+An interesting 2009 study suggests that our brain may produce even more alpha waves when we 'meditate'.

 Theta Waves: